Close

 Lemon law is a law that protects consumers from faulty vehicles.
 If your Ford truck meets certain requirements, you may be able to get compensation, a refund, or a replacement vehicle from the auto manufacturer.

 Lemon law requirements are slightly different in each state, and you should get the advice of an experienced lemon lawyer to find out what the law is where you are.
 In very basic terms, lemon laws make auto manufacturers replace, or refund the purchase price of, a vehicle that they cannot repair.
-They may also have to pay you compensation for other costs that you have incurred such as out of pocket costs for vehicle repairs or a rental vehicle.
+They may also have to pay you compensation for other costs that you have incurred such as out-of-pocket costs for vehicle repairs or a rental vehicle.

 What you do NOT have to worry about under lemon laws are attorneys’ fees.
 The law makes the auto manufacturer pay for your legal fees.
 Lemon laws are designed to protect ordinary consumers so the law intentionally shifts the responsibility for legal fees onto the auto manufacturers who produced the defective vehicle.